 What was your initial role at Jazz and what is your current position?

-I joined Jazz seven years ago as the Global Brand Manager for Erwinase®and am now the Associate Director, Medical Affairs Planning & Operations EU/RoW.
+I joined Jazz seven years ago as the Global Brand Manager for Erwinase®and am now the Associate Director, Medical Affairs Planning & Operations EUR/INT.
 An important focus of my current role is to identify ways we can improve systems and work processes specific to Medical Affairs.
 Some of the processes I am responsible for include budget planning and overseeing medical education grants.
-In addition, I look after the Investigator Sponsored Trials for Hem/Onc EUROW, which involves looking after the budget for these for EU and ROW.
+In addition, I look after the Investigator Sponsored Trials for Hem/Onc EUR/INT, which involves looking after the budget for these for Europe and International.

 Another responsibility is to ensure we leverage existing or new technologies for ISTs, for example, and then use the metrics to improve the process and timelines for ISTs.
 All of the areas I am responsible for require me to identify and refine their respective work flows.